jpoon/homebrew-oci-cli/README.md

-:warning: With Oracle release an official formula (https://formulae.brew.sh/formula/oci-cli), this project is deprecated.
-Please migrate to using the official formula.
+**:warning:With Oracle releasing an official formula, this project is deprecated.
+Please migrate to using the official formula: https://formulae.brew.sh/formula/oci-cli.**

 # homebrew-oci-cli